domdomegg/gcp-github-secrets/README.md

 ./setup.sh
 ```

-The script will output the values you need for your GitHub Actions workflows.
+The script will output the workload identity provider value you need for your GitHub Actions workflows.

 ### 3. Add your secrets to GCP